Our School Curriculum

 Our English language can enrich all our lives and we aim to provide all our pupils with the skills and confidence to speak, read and write effectively in a variety of situations.

-Much of the work for Literacy is carried out during the morning and in Key Stage One, children are split into groups for RWI.
+Much of the work for English is carried out during the morning and in Key Stage One, children are split into groups for RWI.
 Key Stage Two follow the National Curriculum for English and teachers plan carefully for the needs of their classes and to ensure skills are built upon previous learning.
 This session generally begins with a whole class teaching time.
 The children will then often work in small groups, either independently or with support from the teacher or support staff.
 This group work involves activities such as reading, writing, spelling and handwriting.

 Our aim is that all our children, regardless of ability, should feel happy dealing with and using numbers in everyday situations.